What is an Integrated Marketing Communications Plan?

 Inbound Marketing: Traditional advertising is no longer as effective as it used to be.
 Studies show that a whopping 86% of people skip TV ads and 44% don’t open mail from irrelevant advertisers.
 The answer to traditional advertising woes is Inbound Marketing, or “earned advertising.”
 Rather than pushing your message out to the consumer, Inbound Marketing compels consumers to find out more about your brand.
 Inbound marketing includes, but isn’t limited to blogs, social media, and search engine refinement, which make your brand more noticeable to consumers.

-These are just a few of the strategies that doctors can use to create a successful integrated marketing plan.
+These are just a few of the strategies that doctors can use to create a successful integrated marketing communications plan.

 PR is only one part of a comprehensive integrated marketing communications plan.

 A well-thought-out IMC strategy should include a PESO model that incorporates all four areas into the mix:

 * Shared Media